Initial Decision Proforma - Decision whether to complete an Age Assessment

 Provision may need to be made for the child to be in a safe place before any further assessment takes place and for the possibility that they may not be able to disclose full information about their circumstances immediately.
 The location of the child should not be divulged to any enquirers until their identity and relationship with the child have been established and the local authority is assured of their motives, if necessary, with the help of Police and immigration officials.

-All unaccompanied young asylum-seekers who are eligible for a service will be entitled to financial assistance.
+All unaccompanied asylum seeking children who are eligible for a service will be entitled to financial assistance.
 All finance must be agreed by the Deputy Head of Service.

 The social worker should arrange for payment of the relevant amounts in accordance with the local authority's financial procedures.